NJPBioInfoProjects/RShiny_DE_Visualization_App/README.md

 ## Repository Structure
 ``
-├── data/                 # Folder of processed data sets from the study to use in the app ├── modules/              # Folder containing different Shiny apps that are used as module in the main app ├── notebooks/            # RMarkdown files for reports and exploration ├── app.R/                # Main app containing all modules ├── final_project.Rproj/  # RStudio project file to organize the project environment └── README.md             # Project documentation (this file) ``
+├── data/                 # Folder of processed data sets from the study to use in the app <br>
+├── modules/              # Folder containing different Shiny apps that are used as module in the main app<br>
+├── notebooks/            # RMarkdown files for reports and exploration<br>
+├── app.R/                # Main app containing all modules<br>
+├── final_project.Rproj/  # RStudio project file to organize the project environment<br>
+└── README.md             # Project documentation (this file)
+``